humanlayer/humanlayer/README.md

     ...

 def run_llm_task(prompt, tools, llm):
-    """made up method, use whatever framework you prefer""" ...
+    """

-# made up method, use whatever framework you prefer
+    made up method, use whatever framework you prefer

+    see examples for langchain, openai, crewai, controlflow, etc""" ...

 run_llm_task(
-    prompt="Send an email welcoming the customer to the platform and encouraging them to invite a team member.", tools=[send_email],
+    prompt="""Send an email welcoming the customer to the platform and encouraging them to invite a team member.""", tools=[send_email],
-    llm=OpenAI(model="gpt-4o")
+    llm="gpt-4o"
 )
 ```
 Check out the [framework specific examples](./examples) for something runnable.